mucommander/mucommander/package/readme.txt

 - Fixed copying multiple files to Google Drive
 - Fixed opening the authentication page for Google Drive in latest Chrome on Linux
 - The headers of the file table(s) are now translated and no longer appear in uppercase letters
-- Fixed possible IndexOutOfBoundsException that could have prevented file searching from being completed
+- Fixed possible IndexOutOfBoundsException that could have prevented file search from being completed
 - File search with 'Search in subfolders' and 'Search in archive files' disabled no longer searches outside of the root folder

 Known issues: